Master’s in Counseling Degrees in New York – Explore Online and On-Campus Options

 Is mental health counseling a good career in New York?

 Whether or not mental health counseling is a good career for you depends on your interests and professional goals.
 Earning potential in the state where you intend to practice may also influence your decision to become an LMHC.
-According to the BLS, New York had the second highest level of employment for substance abuse, behavioral disorder and mental health counselors in 2022.
-BLS statistics also show the annual salary for this occupation can be higher than the national average (see above).
+According to the BLS, New York had the fourth highest level of employment for substance abuse, behavioral disorder and mental health counselors in 2024.
+BLS statistics also show that the annual salary for this occupation can exceed the national average (see above).

 What is the job outlook for school counselors in New York?